nproellochs/CIK-Ticker-Mappings/README.md

 Details
 -------

-This repository contains the following dictionary resources in CSV format.
+This repository contains the following resources in CSV format.

 -   **NYSE company list** : This table contains a list of CIK numbers and ticker symbols for NYSE companies (companylist_NYSE_2017.csv)